STADIUM DUDE’S NHL ARENA RANK: #28

 From the outside, it looks like a Top 10 building.
 The exterior architecture is quite attractive.
 The Alumni Plaza outside the rink features the French Connection statue thus adding a nice touch of history.
 And if you want a little more hockey lore before entering the rink, in the attached LECOM Harborfront Center is Tim Horton’s flagship American location that includes a veritable museum to this chain’s namesake founder.

-The KeyBank Center is a fine place to watch a game, but so are the others.
+The KeyBank Center is an OK place to watch a game, but most are better.
 For the sake of a region starving for a winner, I hope the team finds its mojo again soon and makes a playoff run that rekindles the dormant fan support.